wangskyGit/passage-sieve/README.md

     ......
 fi
 ```
-$beta$ in the CCR formulation is controled by function f_beta in ./sieve/loss.py; You might directly modify this function to control the $beta$ during passage-sieve.
-We will consider add this into the argument in the future.
+$\beta$ in the CCR formulation is controlled by function f_beta in./sieve/loss.py; You might directly modify this function to control the $\beta$ during passage-sieve.
+We will consider adding this to the argument in the future.

 ## Directly leverage the contrastive confidence regularizer

-This repo is for passage sieve and if you wish to directly leverage the contrastive confidence regularizer(CCR) you can refer to the code in our appendix and sieve/loss.py in this branch.
+This repo is for passage sieve and if you wish to leverage the contrastive confidence regularizer(CCR) directly you can refer to the code in our appendix and sieve/loss.py in this branch.

 During the usage of the CCR, there are several guidelines: